-A small civilian settlement grew around the military post, that was also called Fort Kissimmee.
+A small civilian settlement grew around the military post, which was also called Fort Kissimmee.
 When the fort closed in 1858, only the central blockhouse and a few small outbuildings remained, but the civilian settlement around it continued to grow.

-In 1859, when most of Southern Florida was still Seminole Indian territory, the U.S. government opened the northern half of Florida to free range cattle grazing.
+In 1859, when most of Southern Florida was still Seminole Indian territory, the U.S. government opened the northern half of Florida to free-range cattle grazing.

 One of the founding residents of the town of Fort Kissimmee was Lewis Henry Thomas, who donated he donated land for Fort Kissimmee’s first church, school and cemetery.
 He also operated a barge ferry two miles upriver from the fort.
 Children from the surrounding ranchlands, as well as some from the Polk County sawmill settlement of Kicco (pronounced Kisso), were ferried to school in Fort Kissimmee.
-Eventually, Kicco built its own school, but today, it too, is a ghost town with nothing left but foundation stones and the sidewalk to the schoolhouse.
+Eventually, Kicco built its own school, but today, it too is a ghost town with nothing left but foundation stones and the sidewalk to the schoolhouse.

 Isolated in the Florida Heartland, early transportation to and from the community was difficult because there were few established roads in the area.
-Most supplies were brought in by steamboats, which also hauled out produce of the area farmers and cattle from the ranchers.
+Most supplies were brought in by steamboats, which also hauled out the produce of the area farmers and cattle from the ranchers.

-From 1885 to 1890, Thomas bought several large parcels of land along the Kissimmee River, where he ran cattle and hogs on the free range and also managed a citrus packinghouse in nearby Orange Hammock.
+From 1885 to 1890, Thomas bought several large parcels of land along the Kissimmee River, where he ran cattle and hogs on the free-range and also managed a citrus packinghouse in nearby Orange Hammock.
 In 1890, Lewis Thomas married Spicey Ann Underhill and together, they raised nine children in their home on the riverbank.
 Thomas was affectionately called “Grandpa” by the entire community because he had a reputation for kindness and generosity.

 In 1892, two hardscrabble cattlemen fought a duel to the death in Fort Kissimmee.
 When Henry Shaw allegedly stole a hog from another settler, he was seen by a man named John Sheffield, who told the hog’s owner.
 As a result, Shaw challenged Sheffield to a duel and the two men soon stood back-to-back, with their guns ready.
 After they stepped off 10 paces, both turned and fired, killing each other.
 Today, their remains lie side-by-side under a huge oak tree in Fort Kissimmee Cemetery.

 During World War II, the U.S. Government “condemned” the land around Fort Kissimmee for an air force bombing range and the settlers were then mandatorily relocated.
 The Avon Park General Bombing and Gunnery Range officially opened in March 1942 on 107,059 acres of swamp and scrubland.
-The next year, the government acquired another 111,165 acres in Okeechobee County, which increased the site to approximately 352 square miles.
-The bombing range was originally a sub-base of MacDill Field in Tampa but became its own fully integrated air base in November 1943.
+The next year, the government acquired another 111,165 acres in Okeechobee County, which increased the size to approximately 352 square miles.
+The bombing range was originally a sub-base of MacDill Field in Tampa but became its own fully integrated airbase in November 1943.